usnistgov/ndn-dpdk/docs/face.md

 ## Ethernet-based Face

 An Ethernet-based face communicates with a remote node on an Ethernet adapter using a DPDK networking driver.
-It supports Ethernet (with optional VLAN header), UDP, and VXLAN protocols.
+It supports Ethernet (with optional VLAN header), UDP, VXLAN, GTP-U protocols.
 Its implementation is in [package ethface](../iface/ethface).

 There are two steps in creating an Ethernet-based face: